Call for applications

 - Recommendation to trustees;

 - Successful applicants informed and grants awarded;

 - Feedback to unsuccessful applicants.

 NIHR partnership status

 Meningitis Now is a National Institute for Health Research (NIHR) non-commercial Partner.
 This means the studies that we fund may be eligible to access the NIHR Study Support Service which is provided by the NIHR Clinical Research Network.
 The NIHR Clinical Research Network can now support health and social care research taking place in schools and other community settings.
 Read the full policy: Eligibility Criteria for NIHR Clinical Research Network Support.

 Policy on the use of animals in research

 We are a member of the Association of Medical Research Charities (AMRC) and support the principle of using animals in research when it is necessary to advance understanding of health and disease and to develop new treatments.

 This research only takes place where there is no alternative available.
-All AMRC member charities support this principle, as outlined in this statement.
+All AMRC member charities support this principle, as outlined here.

-We are committed to the principals of replacement, refinement and reduction (3Rs) of animal research and all applications are assessed against this criteria.
+We are committed to the principals of replacement, refinement and reduction (3Rs) of animal research and all applications are assessed against these criteria.